 YOU’RE BASED IN AN OLDER BUILDING

-especially if you’re in an older building.
+Without a regular electrical maintenance program, your business could incur unnecessary time and costs in the form of interruptions, repairs, and wasted energy charges, especially if you’re in an older building.
 You could be at a higher risk of worker injury or even death.

 ELECTRICAL MAINTENANCE ENHANCES SAFETY AND REDUCES COSTS